microsoft/onnxruntime/docs/ORTModule_Training_Guidelines.md

 Q: *Want to run a bigger batch size?*

-Q: *The model hits OOM, even with minimum required batch size?*
+Q: *The model training hits OOM, even with minimum required batch size?*

 Check [Memory Optimizer for ONNX Runtime Training](Memory_Optimizer.md) for how to leverage ORT's recomputation techniques.